 September 1 THOUGHTS BECOME WORDS

-For from within, out of the heart of men, proceed the evil thoughts, fornications, thefts, murders, adulteries, 22 deeds of coveting and wickedness, as well as deceit, sensuality, envy, slander, pride and foolishness.
+For from within, out of the heart of men, proceed the evil thoughts, fornications, thefts, murders, adulteries, 22 deeds of coveting and wickedness, as well as deceit, sensuality, envy, slander, pride, and foolishness.

-Athletes have to be very careful about our words.
+Athletes have to be very careful about their words.
 Because of their status, people pay more attention to their words.
 We also need to be cautious about what we think because our words come from our thoughts.
 Our words are a sure reflection of what is going on in our minds.
 We are representatives of Christ, so we need to be careful about what we think.
 Are you careful in your thoughts, knowing that is where your words come from?

 2 Corinthians 5:11-21

 The Lord is for me; I will not fear; What can man do to me?

 One of the things that we learn playing on a team is what we can expect from each other.
 For example, we may expect each other to make a certain pass or shot.
 First, coaches will teach each athlete how to run a specific play.
 Then the player will practice doing that play.
 We don’t expect each other to do things they don’t know how to do or haven’t practiced.
 Knowing this builds trust with each other.
 By reading the Bible, a Christian learns what he can expect from God.
 Trust should be increasing by learning what God is like so that tough times are no longer feared.
 How do you face trouble knowing the Lord is on your side?